Squid Fishing UK |11 tips for jigging at midnight

 FISHMAG is an Amazon Affiliate and may earn commission from sales.

-Squid fishing is set to become much more popular, as the squid population rises in response to the overfishing of their natural predators.
+Squid fishing may become much more popular, as the squid population rises in response to the overfishing of their natural predators.
 But the squid are ferocious predators themselves, hunting in ‘squads’, chasing baitfish and pulling them into their terrible beaks.

 #11 Use a light weight modern lure rod

-Targeting squid is best done with a light spinning rod or modern bass rod, or else with a lightweight boat rod if you’re fishing offshore.
+Targeting squid is best done with a light spinning rod or modern bass rod.
+You could also use a lightweight boat rod if you’re fishing offshore.
 They fight hard.
 Don’t wear a white T-shirt unless you want a new ink-spray design as you try to lift this fish from the water.

 #10 Not all squid jigs are equally effective

 The squid come to harbours and feed on the small fish taking refuge right up against the walls.
-Squid jigs are designed to fall slowly because squid has a habit of striking falling lures that is even more significant than the same behaviour in bass.
+Squid jigs are designed to fall slowly because squid have a habit of striking falling lures.
+It’s even more pronounced behaviour than it is in bass, which do the same thing.
 For this reason, jigging is the best method.
 It also conveniently covers the full range of the water column, which is good because squid feed throughout the water not at a set depth.

 Simply cast out a squid jig, count to ten, then sharply lift up your rod or reel back in, before letting the jig sink back down again.
 Repeat this the whole way in.
 The best squid jigs apparently do out perform the cheaper ones.
 A guy told me he was once fishing in Egypt for calamari and he tried out two different squid jigs.
 He says they didn’t respond to the cheaper ones.
 I have caught squid on the cheaper ones and believe that the size of the jig is often more important.
 That said, it’s hard to lose squid jigs to snags so investing a bit more isn’t a bad shot.